uhm-coe/authorizer/readme.txt

 == Upgrade Notice ==

+= 3.16.0 =
+* This version includes security fixes for Azure OAuth2 configurations.
+Azure OAuth2 users, if you have not specified a specific Tenant ID in Authorizer config, email verification will be automatically performed.
+Users must perform a one-time email verification by clicking a link in an email sent to them from this WordPress server after a successful Azure sign-in.
+Before upgrading, confirm that this WordPress server can successfully send emails, or update your Azure config to include your Tenant ID.

 = 3.15.3 =
 * This version includes security fixes for Azure OAuth2 configurations.
 * Azure OAuth2 users, when enabling "require verified email address," users will need to perform a one-time email address verification before they can log in.
 The WordPress server will email a unique login link to the email address.
-[More Info](https://www.microsoft.com/en-us/msrc/blog/2023/06/potential-risk-of-privilege-escalation-in-azure-ad-applications)
 * Azure OAuth2 users are encouraged to restrict access by Tenant ID in Authorizer Settings, and will be shown an admin notice if Tenant ID is empty or set to "common".

 = 3.15.2 =